What are keywords?

-Using the information gathered from Google keyword research, you can optimise the content on your website to target the best keywords and rank higher in the top 10.
+Using the information gathered from your list of keywords, you can optimise the content on your website to target the best keywords and rank higher in the top 10.

 As we mentioned earlier, there are trillions of searches on Google every year.
-Out of these, there are thousands — maybe even tens of thousands — of Google keyword lists that are relevant to your business.
+Out of these, there are thousands — maybe even tens of thousands of search terms that are relevant to your business.

 Of course, you can’t target them all.

-To really make an impact with your SEO, you have to pick and choose the keywords you want to focus on.
+To really make an impact with your SEO, you have to pick and choose the search terms you want to focus on.

 Keyword research helps you do this using the power of data.
-By honing in on relevant keywords that have a good search volume, low competition, or that convert well, you can prioritise your SEO efforts.
+By honing in on ones that have a good search volume, low competition, or that convert well, you can prioritise your SEO efforts.

 Why is keyword research important?

-Keyword research is important because it’s the foundational pillar of any SEO strategy.
+Keyword research is important because it’s the foundational aspect of any SEO strategy.

 It helps you pick and choose which keywords to focus on, so you can optimise your existing website content to increase visibility for relevant searches.

-It’s also easier to create a content plan to target these keywords.
+It’s also easier to create a content plan to target your potential users and customers.

 But why increase visibility on Google?